NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/US-guided_TrainingSystem/README.md

 # Project Description

-The aim of the project is to develop a training system that provides a quantitative report regarding the use of a low-cost lung phantom [1] for teaching purposes in ultrasound-guided interventions, particularly for core needle biopsy (CNB).
+The aim of the project is to develop a training system that provides a quantitative report regarding the use of a low-cost lung phantom [1] in ultrasound-guided interventions, particularly for core needle biopsy (CNB).

 A phantom with several embedded solid inclusions was fabricated.
 These inclusions are colour coded thus, a qualitative report can be used to indicate the success of a CNB procedure.
 However, a quantitative analysis is required.
 For this reason, the development of a training system is planned.